fcrespel/karaplan/docs/deployment/gcp/gke/README.md

     # Create SSL certificate
     gcloud beta compute ssl-certificates create karaplan-gke-ssl-cert --domains=$DOMAIN --global

-If you are using **Cloud Shell**, you may use the 3-dots menu to upload the `karaplan.yml` file prepared in *Prerequisites* to your current session.
+If you are using **Cloud Shell**, you may use the 3-dots menu to upload the `karaplan.yaml` file prepared in *Prerequisites* to your current session.

 **Deploy** the application to Kubernetes:

     # Get Kubernetes cluster config
     gcloud container clusters get-credentials karaplan-gke-cluster --region=$REGION

-    # Create Kubernetes resources
-    kubectl apply -f karaplan.yml
+    # Init Helm client and server
+    helm init

+    # Preview template before installing it
+    helm template -f karaplan.yaml -n karaplan-gke ../../helm/karaplan

+    # Install application
+    helm install -f karaplan.yaml -n karaplan-gke ../../helm/karaplan

 After several minutes, the application should become available at the reserved IP address and/or at the custom domain name.